About Alicia Patterson

 R-DMT - Registered Dance Movement Therapist, 2013 - present

 I’ve been working in human services in some capacity since 2008.
-As I grew my private practice, I honed my skills in emergency rooms providing psychiatric evaluations alongside working in the hospital psychiatric inpatient unit, private residential treatment, community mental health crisis services, and a small trauma-informed agency.
-As a younger professional, I worked in an autism preschool classroom in one of the most robust school counties in Maryland (Montgomery County), for an orthopaedic surgery practice for years in the Washington D.C. area, and with inner-city healthcare staffing in Baltimore, MD.
-I enjoy visiting classrooms and speaking with students in training as well as mentoring / supervision and working with practitioners as clients.
-I am a strong advocate for mental health awareness and strive to contribute to the field gaining needed attention among our society.
+As I grew my private practice, I honed my skills in emergency rooms providing psychiatric evaluations alongside working in hospital psychiatric inpatient units, private residential treatment, community mental health crisis services, and a small community oriented trauma-focused agency.
+As a younger professional, I worked in an autism preschool classroom in one of the most robust school counties in Maryland (Montgomery County), for an orthopedic surgery practice for years in the Washington D.C. area, and with inner-city healthcare staffing in Baltimore, MD.
+I also worked for a small startup in digital marketing.
+I strive to contribute to the field gaining needed attention amongst our society that still has out-dated stigma about mental health.
 I maintain strong professional and supervision relationships.
-I've been affiliated with the ADTA American Dance Therapy Association since 2011, served on the board for the Rocky Mountain Chapter of the ADTA for years, and follow ACA (American Counseling Association) guidelines.
-Working in multiple treatment settings and environments in addition to working with private clients has given me a broad range of experience and knowledge.
+I've been affiliated with the ADTA American Dance Therapy Association since 2011, served on the board for the Rocky Mountain Chapter of the ADTA as president and other roles for years, and follow ACA (American Counseling Association) guidelines.
+I’ve been very involved & engaged in my career in a wide variety of settings and feel my experience and exposure is very unique in the scope of the mental health field.

 Frequently Asked Questions:

-- Results: I am always wanting you to gain results and tools as well as feel better.
-Over time, ideally, we support you to find homeostasis, physiological balance, and stability.
-This is a process of fortifying oneself.
-Awakening your deepest intelligence is a practice and can take time, but eventually it should bring centeredness and ground to your life.
-Sometimes change is experienced fast but it takes time for it to last.
-At other times, it can take extended time for change to show up but when it does, it’s roots goes deep and a whole new foundation is created.
+I am always wanting you to gain results and tools as well as feel better.
+Sometimes we feel ruffled before we get relief.
+This requires patience.
+Over time, ideally, we support you to find homeostasis, physiological and cognitive balance, and stability within yourself.
+Developing this can take time and it depends on the circumstance / history.
+This is a process of fortifying oneself and building inner ground which can feel hard to do in today’s world.
+Sometimes, in our current culture, we look for a miracle, a quick fix, the next thing that will work magic.
+While a variety of modalities and exploring is always supported, sometimes we need to commit, slow down, and orient toward the long road with patience and dedication to our own process.
+Awakening your deepest intelligence is a practice, but eventually it should bring centeredness to your life.
+Sometimes change is experienced fast and it takes time to last.
+At other times, it can take extended time for change to show up but when it does, the roots goes deep and a whole new foundation is created.
+I know this journey in my own life and body, and I know what it looks like in people after all of my experience.
+Having a partner with you, a trained observer and teammate to help you track and witness your inner world is a valuable resource.

 - Payment: Participating in this process asks us to place your well-being as top priority.
-This includes a financial investment.
+This includes financial investment.
 When we work together, we both commit resources, which symbolizes your health as a core value in life.
 I am committed to offering payment schedules which are manageable for clients and integrated into the goals of our work together.
-As a licensed psychotherapist, I provide statements which you can submit to your health plan.
-I accept Cash App to avoid fees and accept Venmo and Ivy Pay (payment apps which add a 2.75% payment processing fee).
-I work with Aetna and United via Alma and accept a small number of clients through their platform.
-Please inquire to discuss options.
-There is no insurance coverage for intensive programs except for Ketamine Assisted Psychotherapy, all other intensive programs are private pay.
+As a licensed psychotherapist, I am able to provide statements which you can submit to your health plan.
+I do not participate directly with insurance carriers through my private work.
+Intensives are billed by the hour / container.